Horse Checklist: “Before You Buy”

 This checklist contains important questions that you should discuss with your family.
 And there’s a “Parents’ Info” section at the end.
-There you will also find the option to print out this list.
+Feel free to print this page so you can tick the boxes.

 Horses live from around 20 to 30 years.
 What if you move house?
 Will you be able to take it with you?
 After school, you might go to college or do an apprenticeship.
 You will still have to take time to look after your pet.

 2. Are you allergic to horse hair?

 It’s tragic but what use is it if you have the most beautiful horse but you’re allergic to its hair (or the saliva, skin cells, mites etc. on it)?
 Check first so you avoid a nasty surprise.